- Our Work

 What is your favorite part about being involved with TWF?
 TWF works tirelessly to make environmental best practices accessible to anyone.
 From presentations for young children at summer camps to informational sessions with local leaders, the information TWF conveys is understandable and relevant to those that take the time to consider it, resulting in a significant positive impact in our area.

 How does TWF make your lake/area/community a better place to live?
 As TWF’s work progresses over the years, more and more everyday people are becoming inspired to make better decisions that impact our waterways.
 By doing so, TWF is creating a community that collectively values and places importance on our natural resources.

 What would inspire someone to give to TWF?
 I would hope that each and every person understands that progress is being made but recognizes there is still a long way to go.
 Our lakes and streams face constant, sometimes unseen pressures that require the special and undivided attention that TWF is well equipped to give.
 TWF has positioned itself well to connect people and resources that can create change; however, it requires the support of both time and money to continue this important work in our community.

-Career or former career/position: retired Director of Counseling and Guidance at Warsaw Community High School; currently Warsaw Common Council District 5 representative.
+Career: retired Director of Counseling and Guidance at Warsaw Community High School; currently Warsaw Common Council District 5 representative.